Staying at Palazzo Cavagnis means discovering a lesser-known chapter of Venetian history.

 A place of welcome and engagement

-In 1868 the building was purchased by the Waldensian Church, which transformed it into a place of welcome, worship and social engagement.
-Here was born an evangelical school dedicated to the city’s most fragile children, which for more than two decades represented an important point of reference for the Venetian community.
+In 1868, the palace was purchased by the Waldensian Church, which transformed it into a place of welcome, worship, and social commitment.
+Here, an evangelical school dedicated to the most vulnerable children was established, serving as an important hub for the Venetian community for over twenty years.

-During complex periods marked by religious tensions, wars and epidemics, Palazzo Cavagnis remained an open and living place, linked to an idea of hospitality and solidarity.
+During complex periods marked by religious tensions, wars, and epidemics, Palazzo Cavagnis always remained a vibrant and open space, rooted in the ideals of hospitality and solidarity.

 Venice